nickknyc/seniorproject_sp20_katsivelos/syllabus.md

 ### Student Responsibilities

 * Schedule your time (keep a calendar of some sort)
-* Come to the weekly project critique on Mondays and your individual meetings on time.
+* Come to class, individual meetings, and special events on time.
-* Participate in project critiques and discussions.
+* Participate in class critiques and discussions.
 Be vocal.
 * Consult slack at least once a week for up to date info
 * Maintain a weekly, dedicated, process website
 * **Back up your work constantly**